DukeRobotics/robosub-ros/NOTES.md

 1. Run `pub_imu.launch.py` and verify that the computer connects to the imu.
 Verify that the `sensors/imu/imu` and `sensors/imu/mag` topics are being published to.
 Make sure the data is reasonable and the publishing rate is adequate.
 1. Run `pub_depth.launch.py` and verify that `offboard/pressure` is receiving values and `sensors/depth` is being published to.
 Make sure the data is reasonable and the publishing rate is adequate.
 This requires`offboard_comms` to be running to receive pressure sensor data from the Arduino.
 1. Run `pub_all.launch.py` to make sure all of the sensors work together.

+#### sensor_fusion
+1. Run `fuse.launch.py` while the DVL and IMU are publishing.
+Verify that `/state` is published and has reasonable values.
+1. Verify that we don't need to publish `robot_description` to get tf2 transforms.
+Our old documentation says that this is needed but I don't think this is the case anymore.